GriceTurrble/recipes.riceprower.com/recipes/buffalo_wing_sauce.md

     Combine hot sauce, butter, vinegar, Worcestershire sauce, cayenne, garlic powder, and salt in a pot over medium heat.
 Bring to a simmer while stirring with a whisk.
 As soon as the liquid begins to bubble on the sides of the pot, remove from heat, stir with the whisk, and set aside for use.
 ---

+!!! quote "Chef John, via AllRecipes.com"
-> If you know someone from Buffalo, they know someone who told them the secret ingredients to the Anchor Bar's famous Buffalo chicken wings.
+    If you know someone from Buffalo, they know someone who told them the secret ingredients to the Anchor Bar's famous Buffalo chicken wings.
 I know people from Buffalo.
 This is my version of Buffalo sauce, as described to me many years ago, over almost as many beers.

--- Chef John, via AllRecipes.com